Home

 Some examples:

-• MOAA supported language in the FY 2009 NDAA, passed in 2008, that required DoD to recalculate TRICARE Reserve Select premiums.
+• The FY 2009 NDAA required DoD to recalculate TRICARE Reserve Select premiums.
 The result: Monthly premiums dropped by 44% for individuals and 29% for families in 2009.

 • In 2004, MOAA backed legislation that permanently authorized a pre- and post-call-up TRICARE coverage period for members of the reserve component.

-• In 2019, MOAA joined its partners at The Military Coalition in supporting the expansion of TRICARE Reserve Select to federal employees.
-A provision in the FY 2020 NDAA secured this expansion as of 2030, but MOAA and the coalition will continue efforts to make the benefit available before that date.
+• A provision in the FY 2020 NDAA secured the expansion of TRICARE Reserve Select to reserve component servicemembers who are also federal employees as of 2030.
+MOAA and our partners at The Military Coalition will continue efforts to make the benefit available before that date.

 Ensuring Guard and Reserve Retirement Age Credit for Active Duty Service